Featured List

 Volume Analysis: The Scalper’s Toolbox

-• Volume Oscillator: it does a lecture between two moving averages to display a result on a percentage scale.
+• Volume Oscillator: compares two moving averages to spot when transaction volume supports a breakout.
 When support is broken out during increasing volume, a signal of a continuous move takes place.
 In the resistance case, it indicates high buying activity.

-• Accumulation/Distribution Line: studies the flow of money in the market trying to spot divergences according to price action and volume activity.
+• Accumulation/Distribution Line: studies the flow of money in the market trying to spot divergences in tokens, coins, or other assets.
 It can be used to detect weakening trends and strengths.

 A professional scalper typically waits for high-volume activity to make trades.
-One example is those that work the opening of a market: almost every time a session starts there is a 'range expansion move'; this is a move that looks for the highs and lows of previous price action, zones where stop-losses are placed, hence liquidity is contained.
+One example is those that work the opening of a crypto exchange session: almost every time a session starts, there is a "range expansion move," testing highs and lows of previous action where stop-losses are placed, hence liquidity is concentrated.

-During this time volume tends to peak high, and scalpers identify this situation as an opportunity to look for fast entries and exits.
+During this time, pair volume and market pairs tend to peak high, and scalpers identify this situation as an opportunity to look for fast entries and exits.
 The indicators previously described excite their values, spotting signals rapidly.

 Integrating Volume with Other Technical Indicators